domsinclair/VtlSoftware.Aspects.Logging/ReadMe.md

-### Provided Attributes
+### Provided Aspects

 #### [Log]

 Adds logging to a method.
-Entry and Exit is logged along with details of any paramaeters that were passed into it.
+Entry and Exit is logged along with details of any parameters that were passed into it.
 If applicable the method's return value is also logged.
-In Addition this attribute can log properties.
+In Addition this aspect can log properties.

 #### [LogAndTime]

-Exactly the same as the [Log] attribute with the exception that the total duration that the method took to execute is also logged.
+Exactly the same as the [Log] aspect with the exception that the total duration that the method took to execute is also logged.
-In Addition this attribute can log properties but will not time the interaction with the property.
+In Addition this aspect can log properties but will not time the interaction with the property.

+#### [InjectBasicLogging]

+An aspect designed to make it easier for developers to add their own custom logging without having to use the provided aspects.

+#### [InjectControlledLogging]

+An aspect designed to make it easier for developers to add their own custom logging without having to use the provided aspects.

+### Provided Attributes

 #### [Redact]